fullstackdevlop/react-interview-questions/README.md

 ### How many Types of States in React?

+In React, there are two types of states: **local state** and **global state**.

+- Local state is managed and used within that specific component.
+It cannot shared with other components.
+In functional components we use **useState** hook & for class components use **this.state** and **this.setState** methods.

+- Global state refers to the state that is shared and accessible across multiple components in a React application.
+Global state management can be achieved using various techniques, such as Context API, Redux or other libraries.

 ### How to Update State in functional component?

 To update state in a React using the functional components, you can use the **useState()** hook.